Folk Alliance Australia

 AFMAs – JUDGING & ASSESSMENT

-- Panel Judges – are drawn from people with a direct involvement in the diverse folk music sector including artists, practitioners, festival organisers, venues, organisations, media and activists.
+• Panel Judges – are drawn from people with a direct involvement in the diverse folk music sector including artists, practitioners, festival organisers, venues, organizations, media and activists.

 AFMAs INTEGRITY PANEL